7 Warning Signs of Online Loan ScamsPublished on December 17, 2020 by Daniel Azzoli

 7. You’re Asked to Start Making Payments Before Receiving Your Funds

 When you’re borrowing money from or through a financial institution, you should receive your money before you’re expected to make any payments towards the loan.
 If you’re asked for any sort of up-front fees or advance payments, think twice about pursuing this offer.
-While a legitimate lender may charge fees for application or appraisal, they’ll be transparent about these fees and payment will be charged down the line.
+While a legitimate financial institution may charge fees such as an application fee, they’ll be transparent about these charges.

 Look for Legitimate Online Loans